 - Merge one or more designs that you load (this is actually under the File tab).
 Same with print a preview template for aligning your designs on your embroidery blank.

 - Add a ton of borders to the edges of your designs, including stippling and other quilting designs.
 You can also add a border to make a design into a patch!
 How cool, right?
 You are also able to cut appliques from designs made.

 - Add nap-tack stitches, known as knockdown stitches in Embrilliance, which are stitches that go underneath parts of the design to tack down nap on fabrics.
 These are great when embroidering towels and blankets, for instance, and are made very simply by this program.
-In my Hatch embroidery software, creating a knockdown stitch is much more difficult, although there are more customization options.
-If you want to learn more, check out how to make a knockdown embroidery design.
+In my Hatch embroidery software, creating a Hatch smash stitch is much more difficult, although there are more customization options.

 - Change stitch density to make designs work better for thicker or thinner fabrics.

 - Add a basting stitch, also known as a basting box, to stitch before an embroidery design.
 (Learn how to add one with SewWhat-Pro in my basting box tutorial.)
 This will help hold slippery or stretchy fabrics in place during active embroidering.
 It is great when you are floating fabric in your hoop, but you’ll need to be careful what fabrics you use it on.

 - Resizing a pattern while keeping stitch density constant.
 Taking a 2″ wide 1000-stitch design and making it into a 3″ wide 1000-stitch design is not ideal, for instance.
 You will want to rescale with constant stitch density and length in mind.
 There is a limit to resizing and still producing good results, however.

 - Select a fabric texture and color to give you a realistic view of how your design will look stitched out on your project.
 This will turn the hoop graphic into the color and texture of your fabric.